Mental Health Problems

 Alternative Therapy Options for Mental Health Problems

-Although our preferred form of mental health counselling for mental health problems is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred approach to mental health problems is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 - General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.